Making Time To Workout

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Trying to find time likely won’t work - you have to make the time to workout.
+Trying to find time likely will not work - you have to make the time to workout.

-After reading our article about finding time to workout as a parent, we still get a lot of questions and comments about how it’s not really possible to find time to actually workout.
+After reading our article about finding time to workout as a parent, we still get a lot of questions and comments about how it is not really possible to find time to actually workout.
 We see questions all the time about how someone can really find time to workout, and how we deal with our kids while we workout.
-We also see a lot of feedback about how we’re just acting like you can find time to workout.
+We also see a lot of feedback about how we are just acting like you can find time to workout.

 The reality of the situation is that you probably can’t simply find time in your day to workout without some effort.
 In other words, it’s not like you have some random free time in your busy day that you can easily shift to working out.
 For some parents, that may be the case, but for many that’s not true.
 If you’re lucky enough to have an hour of free time at some point in your day, then you’ve got your answer.